Measure marketing performance effectively

 - If you want more information, I’ve also written a blog post on 7 ways to increase your customer lifetime value.
 And another one that is relevant to this topic on six key marketing metrics.

-If you’re not already measuring your marketing, then make sure this is one of your priorities in 2020!
+If you’re not already measuring your marketing, then make sure this is one of your priorities!
 You can start with a spreadsheet by listing all the things you’re spending money on and have a column that shows how many customers you got from that activity, how many leads, what it cost you to acquire that lead or that customer, etc. And then you can look at the return on investment.